kubearmor/kubearmor-dashboards/README.md

 For this, KubeArmor, KafkaClient, and Kafka should be deployed.
 If you didn't set up KubeArmor's Kafka Client or the Kafka system, please follow the steps described in [KafkaClient](https://github.com/kubearmor/kubearmor-kafka-client).

 If those are ready, you can deploy ELK now.
-Note that the ELK stack will be deployed in "kubearmor" namespace.
+Note that the ELK stack will be deployed in the "kubearmor" namespace.

 ```
 $ cd kubearmor-elk-stack